- →Employed groomers earn $25K–$45K/year; independent operators earn $45K–$85K+

 What this means for your grooming business

-Whether you're employed and thinking about going independent, or you're already running your own salon and wondering why the income isn't where you want it — the path forward is the same.
+Whether you're employed and thinking about going independent, or already running your own salon and wondering why income isn't where you want it — the path forward is the same.

 Know your numbers.
-Track your appointments, your no-show rate, your add-on rate, your new client growth.
+Track appointments, no-show rate, add-on rate, and new client growth.
 Run your schedule tightly.
-Automate the things that can be automated.
-Reinvest time saved into more dogs or more life — whichever one you need more of right now.
+Automate what can be automated.
+Reinvest time saved into more dogs or more life — whichever you need more of right now.

 The income potential in this industry is real.
 The groomers hitting the top of those ranges aren't lucky.
 They're organized.